 International Mine Awareness Day 2019

-To mark International Mine Awareness Day SafeLane's wonderful Western Sahara team prepared and delivered a mine risk education and medical training session for the local Saharawi children.
+For International Mine Awareness Day SafeLane's Western Sahara team delivered a mine risk education and medical training session for local Saharawi children.

 The 4th of April is International Mine Awareness Day.

 It’s a day to reflect on the devastating impact these lethal munitions continue to have, whilst considering ways to make a positive difference by supporting the clearing of contaminated communities.

 If you’re in any doubt as to the ongoing impact of the problem caused by mines:

 - The annual rate of landmine and explosive remnants of war (ERW) casualties has increased

 - The rate of child casualties is at an all-time high